faker-ruby/faker/CONTRIBUTING.md

 ## Setup a custom pre-push git hook

 There is a custom git hooks pre-push file.
-Before the push occurs, it runs the tests and rubocop.
+Before the push occurs, it runs the tests and Rubocop.
 If there are any tests failures, or Rubocop offenses, the push is aborted.

 To set up:
 - Copy the file `pre-push.sample` located in the `custom-hooks` folder.